 Fresh Caciocavallo di Agnone

-The origins of the caciocavallo of Agnone are ancient.
-Its presence is attested since the times of Magna Graecia and was related to the
+The origins of the caciocavallo di Agnone are ancient.
+Its presence is attested since the times of Magna Graecia and was linked to transhumance.

-slices of bread or pizza.
+It is a cooking technique for caciocavallo cheese.
+It consists of slowly melting caciocavallo cheese over burning embers and then spreading it on a slice of bread or pizza.
 It is one of the most striking Italian street foods.
-You can hang the refined caciocavallo with truffles or all the other
+You can hang the refined truffle caciocavallo or all the other variations.

 Storage and tasting tips

 Storing cheese at the right temperature is essential to keep its organoleptic characteristics intact and appreciate the quality of the product.
 Fresh cheeses should be stored in the refrigerator at 2° / 4 °C, while aged and semi-mature cheeses at temperatures between 8 / 10 °C.

 Once the package arrives, take the cheese out of the package in which it is packed and store it in the refrigerator wrapped in its wax paper or vacuum-packed.
 Consume it within the expiration dates indicated for the various types of cheese, and in the case of vacuum-packed product, consume it within 60 days maximum.
 To fully enjoy its flavor and fully reveal its organoleptic characteristics, one hour before consumption, the cheese should be removed from the refrigerator, unwrapped and allowed to oxygenate.

 |Ingredients:||Raw cow's milk from 100 lto molisana, whey, salt, rennet|

 |Sizes:||Whole about 2.1 kg, half about 1 kg, clove about 500 g|

 |Maturing Period:||Up to 3 months|